 Purple and Tempur-Pedic are two of the biggest names in the mattress world and are especially popular among people looking for better pressure relieve to ease hip and back pain and sore joints.
 Both feature in our best mattress guide and, as they offer good temperature regulation, they're ideal if you're prone to overheating at night.
 In our Purple vs Tempur-Pedic mattress comparison, we're looking at two models in particular: the Purple Hybrid and the Tempur-Pedic Cloud Hybrid.

-We'll be comparing both mattresses across several key areas, including price, features, design, trial length and mattress warranties.
+These are two of the best hybrid mattresses on the market, but they offer slightly different things.
+In this face-off, we'll be comparing both mattresses across several key areas, including price, features, design, trial length and mattress warranties.
 We'll also be looking at user reviews to see pinpoint any potential issues with performance, build quality, durability and customer service.

 So, what is a hybrid mattress?
 In a nutshell they are more advanced mattresses in a box designed to deliver consistent support and comfort for all sleep positions and most body types, but that doesn’t automatically mean either will be right for your needs.
 There's also the matter of cost.
 While both mattresses are regularly discounted, the Tempur-Pedic Cloud Hybrid is more affordable than the Purple Hybrid — particularly if you need a queen size or larger.